 335. Hindus and Muslims in India, Pakistan, and Beyond.
 (3h) Hindus and Muslims of the Indian subcontinent have had a long history of coexistence and conflicts.
 Despite tussles and skirmishes, the two communities and drawn upon each other’s strengths for more than a millennium.
 Drawing upon some key contemporary debates pertaining Hinduism and other Indic traditions, this course explores the social and intellectual history of modern South Asia by looking at people and institutions behind social and religious reforms, lower caste movements, gender dimensions, modernity, and variants of nationalism and politics.
 Specific topics covered in this class include social and religious reforms, lower caste movements, religious conversion, status of women, Indian nationalism, Hindu nationalism and right wing movements, political participation, democracy, and the question of identity.
 This course thus examines a range of issues cutting across regions, religions, gender, caste, and the periods of colonial and postcolonial South Asia.
 (CD)

 336. Gender and Power in African History.
 (3h) Examines the close relationship between understandings of gender and power in African societies, with particular focus on the last several hundred years.
 After addressing the sources and methods scholars have used to address these topics, the course examines conceptions of gender and power in pre-colonial African societies, the impact of the colonial period on men and women, the gendered nature of nationalism and independence, and the importance of gender and power to many of Africa’s post-colonial challenges.
 (CD)

-337. Gender in Early America.
+337. Women and Gender in Early America.
 (3h) History of gender roles from the colonial period to the mid-nineteenth century.
 Examines the social constructions of femininity and masculinity and their political and cultural significance across race, class and gender from 1600 to 1865.
 (CD)

 338. Gender, Race and Class since 1850.
 (3h) History of gender relations from the late-nineteenth century to the present.
 Analyzes the varying definitions of femininity and masculinity, the changing notions of sexuality, and the continuity and diversity of gender roles with special attention to race, class, and ethnicity.

 339. Sickness and Health in American Society.
 (3h) Analysis of the changing approaches to healing in American history.
 Examines indigenous systems, the introduction of European methods, the attempts to professionalize in the nineteenth century, the incorporation of modern techniques, and the reemergence of natural approaches in the twentieth century.